 Speaking response: To respond, you'll speak into the microphone and your responses will be recorded.

 Test time: It should take about 16 minutes to complete the Speaking section.

 Scoring: Speaking tasks are scored based on the Speaking Scoring Guides (Rubrics) (PDF) by a combination of AI scoring and certified human raters.
 Raw scores are converted to a scaled section score of 0–30.

 Watch these videos to learn about the types of questions in the Speaking section, plus helpful tips.

 The Speaking section includes native-speaker English accents from North America, the U.K., New Zealand or Australia to better reflect the variety of accents you might encounter while studying abroad.
-Only the first of the four items may have accented speech.
+Only the first of the four items may have this accented speech.

 Below are two examples, both of which use accents from the U.K. In each instance, the example is 15 seconds long, and you would have 45 seconds to respond.